Special Relativity -- Applications to astronomy and the accelerator physics: Relativistic Particle Dynamics

+Here, $\gamma$ remains constant, indicating that the particle's energy is conserved.
+Integrating once more yields the trajectory

+This gives the time-dependent particle position $[0, X^{(2)}(t), X^{(3)}(t)]$, since $\tau = t/\gamma$.
+The motion is uniform circular, consistent with classical expectations, but derived within a fully covariant framework.

-One could expect that the particle's trajectory in the lab frame, following from the previous reasoning $[0, X^{(2)}(t), X^{(3)}(t)]$, should be identified with $\vec{x}_{cov}(t)$.
-However, paradoxical result are obtained by doing so.
-In particular, the trajectory $[0,X^{(2)}(t), X^{(3)}(t)]$ does not include relativistic kinematics effects.
-We found that the usual integration of the four-dimensional covariant equation of motion Eq.(\ref{DDE}) gives particle trajectory which looks precisely the same as in Newton dynamics and kinematics.
-The trajectory of the electron does not include relativistic effects and the Galilean vectorial law of addition of velocities is actually used.
+One might expect that this trajectory should correspond to $\vec{x}_{cov}(t)$.
+However, $[0,X^{(2)}(t), X^{(3)}(t)]$ does not incorporate relativistic kinematics.
+The standard integration of the four-dimensional covariant equation, Eq.~(\ref{DDE}), yields a trajectory mathematically identical to that from Newtonian dynamics: relativistic effects are absent, and the Galilean law of velocity addition is effectively applied.